What’s a urogynecologist?

 Depending on your condition and preferences, your care plan may include:

-Vaginal pessary – A soft, removable device that supports your pelvic organs.
+- Vaginal pessary – A soft, removable device that supports your pelvic organs.
+Commonly used for prolapse.

 If surgery is the best treatment for you, count on your urogynecologist to use minimally invasive techniques whenever possible.
 That means you may have less pain, a lower risk of infection, smaller scars and a faster recovery.